Sony has today announced a new addition to its Xperia smartphone series with the entry level Xperia E4.

 Despite being an entry-level device, it maintains some of the premium design flairs seen on Sony’s flagship handsets, including the diamond-cut aluminium power button and the stainless steel camera ring.

 Related: Best Cheap Mobile Phones 2015

-Tony McNulty, Sony’s VP for Value Category Businnes Management at the Mobile Comms division, said: “With Xperia E4, we wanted to offer people some of the premium Sony features they have come to expect – with unparalleled ease of use – at a highly competitive price point.”
+Tony McNulty, Sony’s VP for Value Category Businnes Management at the Mobile Comms division, said: “With Xperia E4,

 “With a simple set-up, great screen, and unrivalled 2 day battery life, we’ve created an on-the-go entertainment device that will keep on going, wherever you are.”